damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 Never have there been more people contributing to GitLab.
 And you can see it.

-Whether you're leading a large open source project, managing thousands of private, interlinked projects, or just use it by yourself, with GitLab 8.6 your life is going to get a whole lot easier.
+Whether you're leading a large open source project, managing thousands of private, interlinked projects, or even just use GitLab by yourself, with GitLab 8.6 your life is going to get a whole lot easier.

-Not only can you now effortlessly deploy to Kubernetes, it's now so much easier to only get the messages you need with the ability to subscribe to labels.
+Not only can you now effortlessly deploy to Kubernetes, it's now _so much_ easier to only get the messages you need with the ability to subscribe to labels.
 On top of that
 , we made _many_ things faster and better looking.